yext/answers-search-ui/README.md

   showEmptyMap: false,
   // Optional, callback to invoke when a pin is clicked.
 The clicked item(s) are passed to the callback
   onPinClick: null,
+  // Optional, callback to invoke when a pin is hovered.
+The clicked item(s) are passed to the callback
+  onPinHover: null,
   // Optional, callback to invoke once the Javascript is loaded
   onLoaded: function () {},
   // Optional, configuration for the map's behavior when a query returns no results